WBBF: Classic hip hop

-On February 27, 2021, WBBF dropped its simulcast with WHTT and flipped to classic hip-hop, branded as "98.9 The Vibe", with programming sourced from the co-owned Westwood One Radio Network.
+On February 27, 2021, WBBF dropped its simulcast with WHTT and flipped to classic hip-hop, branded as "98.9 The Vibe", with programming sourced from co-owned Westwood One.
 The 98.9 FM translator indirectly reunites the WBBF call letters with one of the frequencies it used during its time on Rochester radio.

 WBBF was one of three Buffalo AM stations, along with WUFO and WWWS, offering programming for the Buffalo market's African-American community.
 WBBF, WUFO and WWWS have FM translators and use the FM dial position to identify themselves.
 They compete with full-power FM station WBLK, which has an urban contemporary format.